 It took Ferrari four seasons from the inaugural world constructors' championship in 1958 to be crowned the best team in F1.
-This landmark was reached with the help of champion Phil Hill, Wolfgang von Trips, Richie Ginther and Olivier Gendebien who all scored points for the Scuderia.
+This landmark was reached with the help of champions Phil Hill, Wolfgang von Trips, Richie Ginther, and Olivier Gendebien, who all scored points for the Scuderia.

 Hill secured the title at the final round in Monza, where von Trips lost his life in an incident on the old banking.

 Three years later, John Surtees would create history, becoming the first and only world champion on both two wheels and four.
 However, relationships between Ferrari and Surtees soured after a disagreement at the Le Mans 24 Hours.
 Surtees would be the last Ferrari world champion for 11 years.

 The respite would come from Austrian Niki Lauda, one of the legendary names of the sport.
 In 1975, Lauda took five victories to claim the first of three personal championships.